webiny/webiny-js/packages/react-rich-text-lexical-renderer/README.md

 <RichTextLexicalRenderer value={content} nodes={[MyCustomNode]}/>;
 ```

-## Default theme typography 123456

-We have default webiny theme.

 ## Adding your custom typography theme.

 You can override Webiny default typography theme that is used by lexical editor by providing your custom typography